plasma-js/plasma/README.md

 ## Setup

-For setup, you can edit the `.env.example` file and save as `.env` only.
+For run the setup, you can edit the `.env.example` file and save as `.env` only.
 Then, run on your bash:

 ```bash